-I may organize work parties or field trips to community farms, solar arrays, recycling and composting facilities.
+I may organize work parties or field trips to community farms, solar arrays, recycling and/or composting facilities.
 There will also be numerous on-campus sustainability events in which you can participate, including lectures, film screenings, workshops, and sustainability-oriented committee or organization meetings.
 It is required that you seek out opportunities that fit your specific interests.
 Complete the Community Sustainability Experience Form on UNM Learn to document your community engagement.
-Be sure to fill in the form within two weeks of participating in the activity and turn it in to the instructor.
+Be sure to fill in the form within two weeks of participating in each activity and submit it to the instructor.

-Ecological Footprint Project (20%): After calculating your initial ecological footprint at the beginning of the course, you will adopt practices that reduce your footprint throughout the semester.
+Ecological Footprint Project (20%): You will begin by assessing your household's ecological footprint, using the Wackernagel et al. (2012) spreadsheet calculator.
+You will then determine a suitable course of action and adopt practices that will enable your household to reduce its ecological footprint by 20%.
 These practices may include changing your mode of transportation, your method of food selection, your buying practices, your energy or water usage, etc. Your assignment is to provide evidence that you have implemented one or more ways to reduce your footprint by about 20% over the semester.
 Choose the footprint area that interests you most, and track your progress for 8 weeks.
 At the end of the semester you will turn in a report that discusses how your footprint has changed and give a brief presentation to the class.

 Midterm & Final Exams (25%): Exams will be mainly in short-essay format, although there will also be some fill-in-the-blank and/or matching questions.
-The exams will cover material from assigned readings, lectures, film clips and class discussions.
+The exams will cover material from assigned readings, lectures, video clips and class discussions.